getify/You-Dont-Know-JS/async & performance/apB.md

 We imagined a `runAll(..)` utility that could take two or more generators and run them concurrently, letting them cooperatively `yield` control from one to the next, with optional message passing.

-In addition to being able to run a single generator to completeion, the `ASQ#runner(..)` we discussed in Appendix A is a similar implementation of the concepts of `runAll(..)` which can run multiple generators concurrently to completion.
+In addition to being able to run a single generator to completion, the `ASQ#runner(..)` we discussed in Appendix A is a similar implementation of the concepts of `runAll(..)`, which can run multiple generators concurrently to completion.

 So let's see how we can implement the concurrent Ajax scenario from Chapter 4: